 Dr. Joseph Wiest is founder and consultant of the program.
 Dr. Wiest is professor and former chairman of the Department of Physics and Engineering at Wesleyan.
 He has taught physics and mathematics to gifted children from third grade to high school.
 His wife, Dr. Jeanie Wiest, is a pediatrician.
 They are the parents of two gifted sons.

-Katharine Antolini offers courses in American history and Gender Studies.
-She is a graduate of West Virginia Wesleyan and holds a M.A. in Sociology from Rutgers, The State University of New Jersey, and a M.A. and Ph.D. in History from West Virginia University.
-She specializes in the field of women’s history and has published articles on the role of Confederate women in the American Civil War and the history of Mother’s Day.
+Dr. Katharine Antolini offers courses in American History and Gender Studies at WVWC.
+She is a graduate of West Virginia Wesleyan and holds a M.A. in Sociology from Rutgers University, and a M.A. and Ph.D. in History from West Virginia University.
+She specializes in the field of women’s history and has published articles on the role of Confederate women in the American Civil War and the history of American holidays.
+She is one of the featured speakers of WV Humanities Council’s 2014 Sesquicentennial Speakers Bureau commemorating the 150th anniversary of the Civil War.
+Her talk, “Mothers of Martyrs: Woman and Civil War Commemoration,” highlights the role that women played the creation and celebration of Memorial Day, Emancipation Day and Mother’s Day in the wake of the war.
+Her book, Memorializing Motherhood: Anna Jarvis and the Struggle for Control of Mother’s Day, is slated for publication by the West Virginia University Press in Fall 2014.

 Dr. Tracey DeLaney has her Ph.D. in Astrophysics and is an Assistant Professor of Physics at Wesleyan.
 For her research, she studies supernova remnants, which are the remains of exploded stars, i.e. star guts.
 Dr. DeLaney is also director of our planetarium and gives general astronomy shows to audiences of all ages.